 However, I recently heard about menstrual cups and was intrigued by the concept.
 I did some research and found that there are a lot of benefits from using them over other sanitary items.
 Apart from being eco-friendly, they’re also convenient, more hygienic and more cost-effective.

-So, I bought The Diva Cup and gave it a whirl.
+So, I bought a menstrual cup and gave it a whirl.
 Here’s what happened.

 How they work:

 Most cups are made from silicon, and this means technically they can last you FOREVER.
 But some websites advise to replace it once a year, as discolouration and/or odour can occur.

 Menstrual cups form suction and the fluid pools into it, as apposed to it being absorbed by a tampon or pad.
 You can leave them in for 12 hours at a time, and with a lower risk of developing Toxic Shock Syndrome (TSS) than if you use tampons.
 You can get TSS from leaving a tampon in for longer than 8 hours when the bacteria, staphylococcus aureus, releases toxins into the bloodstream.